likidu/OpenCore-ASRock-B660m-ITX-AC/README.md

 See [Installation notes](./doc/INSTALLATION.md).

 ## Notes

+- Until now (9/20), we have to use itlwm and HeliPort to use AX201 WiFi.

 - To enable OTA update, you have to include [RestrictEvents](https://github.com/acidanthera/RestrictEvents) kext and add boot flag: